Asymptotic analysis of dynamical systems driven by Poisson random measures with periodic sampling: Introduction

-The goal of the present work is to study the asymptotic analysis of a system governed by an {\sc ode} under the combined effect of periodic sampling with period $\delta$ and small noise of size $\eps, 0< \eps,\delta \ll 1.$ Here, noise is a combination of Brownian motion and Poisson random measure ({\sc prm}).
+The goal of the present work is to study the asymptotic analysis of a nonlinear system governed by an {\sc ode} under the combined effect of periodic sampling with period $\delta$ and small noise of size $\eps, 0< \eps,\delta \ll 1.$ Here, noise is a combination of Brownian motion and Poisson random measures ({\sc prm}).
 The measurements (samples) of the state are taken every $\delta$ time units and the vector field of {\sc ode} depends on the current value of the state as well as its most recent measurement.
-We show that the dynamics of the resulting stochastic process is close to the idealized deterministic system in the limit as $\eps,\delta \searrow 0.$ Further, we explore the fluctuation analysis of the stochastic process of interest around its mean behavior and, interestingly, in the limiting {\sc sde} of the rescaled process, we get an extra \textit{drift term}.
-This drift term, in fact, captures both the sampling and noise effects.
+We show that the dynamics of the resulting stochastic process indexed by two small parameters $\eps,\delta$ is close to the idealized deterministic system in the limit as $\eps,\delta \searrow 0$ over time interval $[0,T],$ for any fixed $T>0.$ Further, we explore the fluctuation analysis of the stochastic process of interest around its mean behavior and, interestingly, in the limiting {\sc sde} of the rescaled process, we get an extra \textit{effective drift} term.
+The limiting {\sc sde}, in fact, captures both the sampling and noise effects.
 Here, the fluctuation behavior is found to vary, depending on the relative rates at which the two small parameters $\eps$ and $\delta$ approach zero.
-As a consequence, we get a first order perturbation expansion for the stochastic process in powers of small parameter together with bounds on remainder.
-The novelty of this work stems from the identification of the extra drift term in the limiting {\sc sde} of the fluctuation process under Poisson noise perturbations.
+As a consequence, we get a first-order perturbation expansion for the stochastic process in powers of small parameter together with bounds on remainder.